TheKayOT/alx-system_engineering-devops/Vagrant—Optional/Tasks.md

+# Tasks
-# 0. Create and setup your Git and GitHub account
+## 0. Create and setup your Git and GitHub account
 You will need Git for this project, you might have to [install it](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer if it’s not done yet.
 - Configure your basic info (name, email) on your local machine – they will be part of your commits.
 [Tips](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)